PINTO0309/PINTO_model_zoo/334_DAMO-YOLO/demo/README.md

     https://user-images.githubusercontent.com/33194443/206323392-28ac9707-8c12-4431-870b-a90399955b83.mp4

 - onnxruntime-gpu build (Generation of onnxruntime-gpu installers that match the CUDA version and TensorRT version of your environment)
+  - If the build fails, OutOfMemory is most likely occurring.
+Therefore, change `--parallel $(nproc)` to a number such as `--parallel 4` or `--parallel 2` to adjust the number of parallel builds.

     ```
     git clone https://github.com/microsoft/onnxruntime.git \